cyberbotics/webots-doc/guide/webots-devices.md

 ![battery.png](images/battery.png) In this example, `MyBot` moves in a closed arena filled with obstacles.
 The energy consumed by the wheel motors slowly discharges the robot's battery.
-When the battery level reaches zero, the robot is powered off.
+When the battery level reaches zero, the robot is powered off and stops moving.
 In order to remain powered, the robot must recharge its battery at energy chargers.
 Chargers are represented by the semi-transparent colored cylinders in the four corners of the arena.
 Only a full charger can recharge the robot's battery.